4ubiks/ma3-plugins/README.md

 # ma3-plugins
-these are ma3 plugins built in Lua, using Lua and built-in grandMA3 functions
+These are ma3 plugins built in Lua, using Lua syntax and built-in grandMA3 functions to help optimize console efficiency

 ## *Please, notify me with any bugs/errors in the `issues` tab!*